 - Make a GP appointment and attend with your young person.
 You can outline the concerns you have spoken to your young person about.
-It would be respectful to offer to leave the room for your young person to talk to the GP in private. - If you are worried about self-harm, be mindful of risks in the home such as stocked medicine cabinets, kitchen knives etc. Try to check in with your young person regularly if they spend a lot of time in their room. - Think about support for yourself too you can support your young person best when you feel supported yourself.
+It would be in private. - If you are worried about self-harm, be mindful of risks in the home such as person regularly if they spend a lot of time in their room. - when you feel supported yourself.